 - Sugar for sprinkling on pie crusts

 - Egg wash-I use only the egg white with 1 tablespoon water (whisk it)

-- Cut the leftover pie crust into desired shapes.
+Cut the leftover pie crust into desired shapes.
 The pumpkin pie doesn't need a top.
-The cherry pie filling I weaved the pie crust over it.
-The peach, I cut the pie crust into diagonal strips to put over the peach pie filling.
-The apple pie filling I put a rectangle shape of pie crust on it and cut slits in the middle of the crust.
+On the cherry pie filling, I weaved the pie crust over it.
+For the peach pie filling, I cut the pie crust into diagonal strips to put over the peach pie section.
+For the apple pie filling, I put a rectangle shape of the pie crust on it and cut slits in the middle of the crust.
 I egg washed all the crusts and sprinkled them with white sugar.
 Bake for one hour.

-Please let me know if you make one of these cookie sheet pies, I would love to hear from you.
+Please let me know if you make one of these cookie sheet pies, I would love to hear from you and learn more about the fillings, crusts, and toppings you’ve tried.
+We always love to hear from our readers so we can pass the information along to others.
+I hope you got some fun new ideas as we discussed how to make the best cookie sheet pies.
 Thanks again for being prepared for the unexpected.
 May God bless this world, Linda